devops-surya/devops-training/June-2023/Docker & Kubernetes/K8s.md

 ![preview](../img/K8S15.png)

-## StatefulSet:
-* Similar to ReplicaSet, but designed for stateful applications that require stable network identities and persistent storage.
-It ensures ordered deployment and scaling of pods, and maintains stable hostnames and volume mounting across pod rescheduling.

 ## K8S storages:
 * In K8s , when ever the pod is deleted , the data produced by the pod is also deleted.